 Perigee Farm is situated on mostly forested acreage just outside the town of Elbe, WA on the Nisqually River.

-While only a small portion of the property is under cultivation, we seek to improve and restore the forest and surrounding wetlands.
-We strive to improve both of these areas with the belief that each contributes greatly to our local ecosystem.
+While a small portion of the property is used for intensive planting, we also work to restore the forest and surrounding wetlands with the belief that each contributes greatly to our local ecosystem.

 We acknowledge that the Nisqually {Squallay-absch} people are the traditional stewards of this land and aspire to uphold our responsibilities to it according to their example.

-In 2015, we (Clare & Pete) purchased this land after getting lost on it with our real estate agent… twice.
+In 2015, we (Clare & Pete) moved to this land after getting lost on it with our real estate agent… twice.

 We spent years observing the place and its patterns, eradicating some of the invasive species, and now have begun to implement a farm plan that seeks to rejuvenate the land while providing nourishment for us and our neighbors.

 Shortly after we moved in, we bought half a pallet of chicken feed from some friends.
 With the feed came a flock of hens and a very ornery rooster.
-That rooster is still with us, but we now have two young flocks of heritage breed birds, which we raise for meat and eggs.
-Additionally, they are an important part of our grazing program, following the sheep around the grove disrupting pest cycles and adding fertility.
+We now now keep a small flock of birds for meat and eggs.
+They are also an important part of our grazing program, following the sheep around the grove disrupting pest cycles and adding fertility.